rromannissen/rhoar-microservices-demo/README.md

 mvn clean spring-boot:run -P local
 ```

-For Wildfly Swarm, the command is the following:
+For Quarkus, the command is the following:

 ```
 mvn clean wildfly-swarm:run -P local